 Top 5 Synthetic Biology Companies Selection

-This top 5 has been created to highlight companies following the criterion below.
+This top 5 has been created to highlight companies following the criteria below.

 - Publicly traded.